If you haven’t been to snowmobiling heaven, head Do North.

 Trails range from straight-shot expressways to twisting turns through thick forests, from wide-open wild lakes to hills and climbs that take plenty of extra throttle.
 The trails are groomed three to four times a week, and the snow stays till April.

 Our winters are not all wilderness, however: there are plenty of places to pull up the sled and park awhile.
-From the restaurants, shops and galleries of Grand Marais, Lutsen and Tofte, to the lodges of the Gunflint Trail, to the casino gaming of Grand Portage, every stop in Cook County, Minnesota, has countless reasons to stay.
+From the restaurants, shops and galleries of Grand Marais, Lutsen and Tofte, to the lodges of the Gunflint Trail, to the casino of Grand Portage, every stop in Cook County, Minnesota, has countless reasons to stay.